24-Hour Emergency & Critical Care

-Criticalists are specialists with advanced training in the management of life-threatening conditions and therefore see pets with a wide range of problems, from emergencies, to critically ill animals recovering in pet ICUs.
-To be a boarded specialist, applicants undergo an intensive three-year residency program approved by the American College of Veterinary Emergency and Critical Care (ACVECC), publish in a peer-reviewed journal, and pass a tough board examination.
+Criticalists are specialists with advanced training in the management of life-threatening conditions and therefore see pets with a wide range of problems, from general emergencies to critically ill animals recovering in pet ICUs.
+To be a boarded specialist, applicants undergo an intensive three-year residency program approved by the American College of Veterinary Emergency and Critical Care (ACVECC), publish in a peer-reviewed journal, and pass a rigorous board examination.
 Upon successful completion of the training and passing of the examination, the veterinarian is a Diplomate of the ACVECC (a DACVECC), is termed a “specialist”, and is board-certified in veterinary emergency and critical care.

-How do I know if my pet needs a Criticalist?
+How do I know if my pet needs a criticalist?

-Pets often become a part of the family, and it can be very frightening when a beloved family member has a life-threatening illness or injury.
+Pets are often a part of the family, and it can be very frightening when a beloved family member has a life-threatening illness or injury.
 Criticalists work alongside emergency veterinarians, other specialists, and primary care veterinarians to ensure the best outcome for your pet.
 Common problems that may benefit from a criticalist include severe trauma, difficulty breathing, shock, collapse, sepsis (severe, overwhelming infection), traumatic brain injury, protracted seizures, acute organ failure, or difficulties recovering from surgery or anesthesia.

 Critically ill pets often need to be hospitalized, and receive many of the same diagnostics and treatments that people receive in human ICUs.
 These can include continuous blood pressure and heart monitoring, acid-base and blood gas analysis, blood transfusions, blood pressure support, oxygen supplementation, aggressive multimodal pain control, specialized nutritional support, and life support modalities such as dialysis and mechanical ventilation.